 Corporate Finance Activity

-When performing an industry analysis for pitching a strategic recommendation, it is important to perform an analysis of precedent corporate finance activity of major industry competitors to determine the type of transaction that may be most appropriate for the company you are pitching to.
+When performing an industry analysis for pitching a strategic recommendation, it is important to perform an analysis of the precedent corporate finance activity of major industry competitors to determine the type of transaction that may be most appropriate for the company you are pitching to.
 Investment bankers will frequently display this information chronologically as a standalone display or integrated with other graphics such as a stock price chart.
 This type of analysis adds an additional layer of depth to key industry themes and provides context for the transaction.

 Download the Free Template